We Can Guide You Through the Steps of FINRA Arbitration.

 Step #6: Discovery

-FINRA arbitration involves a discovery process similar to courtroom litigation, although discovery in FINRA arbitration is fairly limited by comparison.
+FINRA arbitration involves a discovery process similar to what you would find in civil litigation, although discovery in FINRA arbitration is fairly limited by comparison.
 Both parties have the opportunity to request documents and information and, upon receiving the other party’s requests, each party must respond by either complying or asserting a valid objection.
 FINRA Rule 12604 states that the FINRA panel will decide what evidence to admit.

 FINRA has published a “Discovery Guide” that lists the types of documents that should typically be exchanged during the discovery process.
 It expects all parties to arbitration proceedings to “be familiar and comply with” the Discovery Guide, and parties that fail to comply can face adverse consequences.
 Having a securities attorney will give you a major advantage when navigating the discovery process.